Amphibious warfare: Marines

 In 1565, the island of Malta was invaded by the Ottoman Turks during the Great Siege of Malta, forcing its defenders to retreat to the fortified cities.
-A strategic choke point in the Mediterranean Sea, its loss would have been so menacing for the Western European kingdoms that forces were urgently raised in order to relieve the island.
-But it took four months to train, arm, and move a 5,500-man amphibious force to lift the siege.
+A strategic choke point in the Mediterranean Sea, its loss would have been so menacing for the kingdoms of Western Europe that forces were urgently raised to relieve the island.
+It took four months to train, arm and move a 5,500-man amphibious force to lift the siege.

-Then, Philip II, King of Spain decided to train and assign amphibious-assault skilled units to the Royal Armada.
-These units were trained specifically for fighting on and from ships.
-The Spanish Marines were born.
-The idea was to set up a permanent assignation of land troops to the Royal Spanish Navy, available for the Crown.

-Thus other countries adopted the idea and subsequently raised their own, early marine forces as well.
+Other countries adopted the idea and subsequently raised their own early marine forces as well.